Ugandan Crypto Founder Abducted and Forced to Transfer $500,000 in Crypto

 Increasing Trend of ‘Wrench Attacks’

-This incident in Uganda is part of a disturbing rise in what the crypto community refers to as “wrench attacks,” where physical violence or threats are used to steal digital assets.
-Mitroplus Labs highlighted that this was not an isolated incident, with over 48 similar attacks reported within Uganda alone, many of which have gone unreported due to the influence of the criminal rings involved.
+This incident in Uganda reflects a disturbing rise in so-called “wrench attacks,” where criminals use physical violence or threats to steal digital assets.
+Consequently, the crypto community has increasingly raised concerns about this trend.
+Mitroplus Labs reported that this case wasn’t isolated — over 48 similar attacks have occurred in Uganda alone.
+However, many victims chose not to report them, fearing retaliation from the powerful criminal rings behind these crimes.

-Earlier instances this year include the brutal kidnapping of David Balland, co-founder of Ledger, a hardware wallet manufacturer, and a crypto broker who sustained injuries while escaping his captors.
-Additionally, the father of another crypto entrepreneur was recently rescued in a police operation after kidnappers demanded a ransom nearing $8 million in cryptocurrency.
+For example, earlier instances this year include the brutal kidnapping of David Balland, co-founder of Ledger, a hardware wallet manufacturer, and a crypto broker who sustained injuries while escaping his captors.
+Furthermore, the father of another crypto entrepreneur was recently rescued in a police operation after kidnappers demanded a ransom nearing $8 million in cryptocurrency.

 Expert Insights on Enhancing Security